 - Have certain types of arrhythmias that respond well to ablation, such as Wolff-Parkinson-White syndrome

-- Have a high risk of complications from their arrhythmia, such as sudden cardiac arrest
+- Have a high risk of complications from their arrhythmias, such as sudden cardiac arrest

 Cardiac ablation does carry risks, which include:

-- Bleeding at the site where your catheter was inserted
+- Bleeding or infection at the site where your catheter was inserted

 - Damage to your blood vessels where the catheter may have scraped as it traveled to your heart